design-juspay/Blend-v1/memory-bank/progress.md

 - All components use a pure slot-based API without deprecated icon props
 - SplitTag component demonstrates proper component reuse and extension patterns
 - Breadcrumb component showcases semantic markup and accessibility patterns
+- DRY principles applied to Breadcrumb component with reusable rendering functions
+- Consistent token structure maintained across components for readability
 - Code quality has been improved with cleaner structure and better TypeScript typing
 - Component showcasing is well-organized with proper visual hierarchy
 - All components have been streamlined by removing unnecessary props like `testId`
+- Self-documenting code preferred over verbose documentation comments

 ## Known Issues
 - Some CSS styling may need fine-tuning for perfect alignment
 - Token structure may need to evolve as new requirements emerge
 - Breadcrumb component needs additional keyboard navigation support
+- Need to apply DRY principles more systematically across all components

 ## What's Left
 - Continue building out component library with consistent patterns
 - Implement remaining components with the established modular structure
 - Further enhance the demo system with interactive examples
 - Add keyboard navigation and accessibility improvements
 - Apply slot-based patterns to other components where applicable
+- Continue refining the codebase with DRY principles